XxAcielxX/arch-plasma-install/README.md

  - [**Changelog**](#changelog)
 </br>

+## Let's begin! <a name="lets-begin"></a>

 - Grab the latest built ISO Image from **[Arch Linux Download](https://www.archlinux.org/download/)** and write it to an empty USB Stick.
-- After the image is done writing, restart your computer and hold one of the following keys: Del, F12, F9, F7
+- After the image is done writing, restart your computer and hold one of the following keys: Del, F12, F9, F7, Option
 - Your computer will then prompt you to select a bootable device
-- Select the bootable USB stick and your computer should play the Super Mario Bros. (please don't sue me nintendo) coin sound and show a range of options
+- Select the bootable USB stick and your computer should show a range of options
 - Select "Arch Linux Install medium" and wait to be booted into the ArchISO

 If your computer doesn't recognise the USB stick or throws an error when trying to boot into it, you likely has Secure Boot on.
 Go into your BIOS settings and disable Secure Boot.

-Tip: Hit CTRL+L to quickly clear the screen
+> Tip: Hit CTRL+L to quickly clear the screen

 ## Connect to the internet <a name="connect-to-the-internet"></a>
 Firstly, use the command: